ajahne/blog/_posts/2019-6-16-launch-stop-terminate-aws-ec2-instance-nodejs.md

 ## Launching an AWS EC2 Instance
 First let's launch an EC2 instance.
 Here is the full block of code that will get you there!
 {% highlight js %}
-//load the SDK for JavaScript
-const AWS = require('aws-sdk');
+// load the SDK for JavaScript const AWS = require('aws-sdk');

-//set the region
+// set the region AWS.config.update({region:'us-west-2'});
-AWS.config.update({region:'us-west-2'});

-//create an ec2 object
+// create an ec2 object
 const ec2 = new AWS.EC2({apiVersion: '2016-11-15'});

-//setup instance params
+// setup instance params
 const params = {
   ImageId: 'ami-#####',
   InstanceType: 't2.micro',